tc4dy/MinerCad/README.md

 **English:**

-INFORMATION NOT FOR THIS VERSION GO TO THE MINERCAD ULTIMATE
+INFORMATION NOT FOR THIS VERSION GO TO THE MINERCAD ULTIMATE | BİLGİLER BU VERSİYON İÇİN DEĞİLDİR ULTİMATE SÜRÜMÜNE GİDİN

 MinerCad is a high-performance, tactical intelligence-gathering engine designed for cybersecurity professionals.
 It acts as a digital mining machine, performing deep-crawl operations to identify sensitive data points, leaked credentials, and infrastructure vulnerabilities.
 * **⚡ High-Speed Extraction:** Advanced multi-threading with ThreadPoolExecutor.